pjhades/tolarian-academy/crypto-coursera.md

 # Week 1

-Security (Shannon) based on information theory states that, for a given key `k` and a crypto text `c`, the probability that `c` is encrypted from a plain text `m1` using `k` is equal to the probability that `c` is encrypted from a plain text `m2` using `k`.
-That is, from the attacker's perspective, there's no bias on the plain text so that having a key `k` and a crypto text `c` do not tell the attacker anything new about the plain text.
+Security (Shannon) based on information theory states that, for a given key `k` and a cipher text `c`, the probability that `c` is encrypted from a plain text `m1` using `k` is equal to the probability that `c` is encrypted from a plain text `m2` using `k`.
+That is, from the attacker's perspective, there's no bias on the plain text so that having a key `k` and a cipher text `c` do not tell the attacker anything new about the plain text.

 If a cypher is secure based on information theory definition,